nasa/openmct/docs/src/guide/index.md

 further detail in the Framework chapter.)
 At this tier, we are at our most
 general: We know only that we are a plugin-based application.
-* __Platform__: Components in the Platform tier describe both the general user interface and corresponding developer-facing interfaces of Open MCT Web.
+* __Platform__: Components in the Platform tier describe both the general user interface and corresponding developer-facing interfaces of Open MCT.
 This tier provides the general infrastructure for applications.
 It is less general than the framework tier, insofar as this tier introduces a specific user interface paradigm, but it is still non-specific as to what useful features